-As Mexico’s deputy attorney general for legal and international affairs, Mariana Benitez Tiburcio, F12, provides legal advice on criminal matters, reviews regulations and helps develop legislation.
-She also assists the attorney general on international criminal matters, such as the extradition of fugitives and the negotiation of new treaties and conventions on international criminal matters.
+Mariana Benitez Tiburcio (F '12) is now a Federal Representative for the Institutional Revolution Party in the Mexican Congress.
+Prior to her appointment, the Oaxaca native served as Mexico’s deputy attorney general for legal and international affairs where she provided legal advice on criminal matters, reviewed regulations and helped develop legislation.
+She also assisted the attorney general on international criminal matters, such as the extradition of fugitives and the negotiation of new treaties and conventions on international criminal matters.

 This work requires a high level of diplomacy and a strong understanding of the perspectives of foreign officials.
 The education Benitez Tiburcio received from The Fletcher School, where she earned her LL.M. in international law, has been indispensable in her interactions with her counterparts in other nations.